 All graduate SoNHS courses with the 'NURSE' prefix subject that are online and required for degree will be charged a special in-state tuition rate equal to what is listed for MO residents on the Cashier's website.

 We designed the graduate programs to give professionals flexibility.
-Our courses are conducted online, with some may require class/chat times.
-Class/chat times are scheduled on Thursdays or Fridays and are communicated well in advance.
+Our courses are conducted online, some may require class/chat times.
+Those that do have class/chat times are scheduled on Thursdays or Fridays and are communicated well in advance.

 Students use the Web-based software, Canvas, for their online courses.
 Courses are conducted in synchronous and asynchronous modes depending on the professor and class.
 You can log on to find homework, class assignments, a class list, a syllabus and more at any time.
 The program allows students to engage in interactive learning with faculty and other students in an online platform.